Create 50 Million American Jobs To Rebuild The World

 A New Language for Economics

-At the heart of the report is the conception, put forward by America’s first Treasury Secretary Alexander Hamilton and advanced by Lyndon LaRouche, that profit cannot be measured in monetary terms, but only by physical economic growth, driven by breakthroughs in science and technology that will increased the productive powers of labor.
+That failed system must be replaced by one based on a new conception, as put forward by America’s first Treasury Secretary Alexander Hamilton and advanced by Lyndon LaRouche—that profit cannot be measured in monetary terms, but only by physical economic growth, driven by breakthroughs in science and technology that will increased the productive powers of labor.
 That means one must look at the labor force, not in terms of money, but in terms of productive relationships.

 Various chapter of the report address this in unique ways.